john-s-butler-dit/Numerical-Analysis-Python/README.md

-# Numerical Analysis Python
+# Numerical Analysis with Applications in Python
- Python notebooks for Numerical Analysis
+This github has the code coresponding to the course Numerical Analysis for Ordinary and Partial Differential Equations.
+The